-Catechesis in Sexuality is an important and sensitive component of a comprehensive program of catechesis.
+Catechesis in sexuality is an important and sensitive component of a comprehensive program of catechesis.
 According to the Second Vatican Council, "As they (children and young people) advance in years, they should be given positive and prudent sexual education."
 Education in sexuality includes all dimensions of the topic: moral, spiritual, psychological, emotional, and physical.
 Its goal is training in chastity in accord with the teaching of Christ and the Church, to be lived in a wholesome manner in marriage, the single state, the priesthood, and religious life.

-Formation in Christian Chastity Program is presented to applicable grade levels.
+Circle of Grace is presented to all grade levels, in accordance with diocesan policy.
 Information for parent use is posted on our school website.